 - Mental disorientation

-Urethral Infections: Urethral infections, known as urethritis, can be caused by bacteria such as E. coli.
-In some cases, urethritis may result from sexually transmitted infections (STIs) such as herpes, gonorrhea, or chlamydia, although this is rare.
+Urethral infections (known as urethritis) can be caused by bacteria such as E. coli.
+In some cases, urethritis may result from infectious diseases such as sexually transmitted infections (STIs).
+This may include herpes, gonorrhea, or chlamydia, although this is rare.

 Risk Factors for Recurrent Urinary Tract Infections